PlexiBot/documentation/commands/admin/kick.md

 This command will kick the user `RoleBreaker#0420` with the reason `Breaking the rules.`

 ## Permission
-This command require the `admin.kick` permission node.
+This command requires the `admin.kick` permission node.
 ```
 +perms add Moderators admin.kick
 ```